-Amnesty’s Ashes is a voice, not of writer or author, but of haunting; the haunting of a half-pint, southern blonde, burdened with a melancholy soul, who could curl the tips of your hair with her twang, when she opens her mouth to speak.
+Amnesty’s Ashes is a voice, not of writer or author, nor of political view, but of haunting; the haunting of a half-pint, southern blonde, burdened with a melancholy soul, who could curl the tips of your hair with her twang, when she opens her mouth to speak.

 Born of payloads collected along a passage through this space called life, Amnesty’s Ashes is an attestation that some effects in life are unforgettable, it is a declaration that some injustices are unforgiveable.
 (I call them payloads because I’ve gained much more by lugging them around than if I’d deposited them in the ‘Forgive and Forget’ trash bin.)